nicoespeon/understandlegacycode.com/content/blog/4-tips-refactor-without-tools/index.md

 We're talking about untested, undocumented legacy codebase here.
 The kind that nobody knows exactly how it works—not even your client/employer!

 Maybe it's running on some old stack you're not familiar with.
-Some language like [ColdFusion](https://en.wikipedia.org/wiki/Adobe_ColdFusion) or [lucee](https://www.lucee.org/) just looks exotic to you.
+Some language like [ColdFusion](https://en.wikipedia.org/wiki/Adobe_ColdFusion) or [lucee](https://www.lucee.org/) just look exotic to you.
 People who wrote that code don't work here anymore.

 > I wish I could just re-engineer the whole thing!

 Yeah, but we are talking about 13 years of business knowledge serving customers in production.
 A big bang rewrite is NOT an option.

-Unfortunately, there is no tool that can help you refactoring the app with such a stack… You'd be lucky to find one that could at least help with _understanding_ the app, [such as NDepend](https://understandlegacycode.com/blog/safely-restructure-codebase-with-dependency-graphs/#using-automated-tools-like-ndepend-to-save-your-day).
+Unfortunately, there is no tool that can help you refactor the app with such a stack… You'd be lucky to find one that could at least help with _understanding_ the app, [such as NDepend](https://understandlegacycode.com/blog/safely-restructure-codebase-with-dependency-graphs/#using-automated-tools-like-ndepend-to-save-your-day).
 At least .NET developers have some great tooling available.
 But not you.
 Sadness. 😓

 There you are.
 Tooling sucks.
 You can't rewrite from scratch.
 The thing "runs" in production but pulling a string on one end makes everything break on the other one #fun